 Each Greggs vegan sausage roll contains 312 calories.
 That’s slightly less than a Greggs meat sausage roll which contains 327 calories.

 An average woman needs to consume 2,000 calories per day.
 So a vegan sausage roll would be 16% of your daily calorie allowance.

 If you had a sausage roll for lunch, accompanied by a plain salad, some fresh fruit and water, then you’d actually be doing just fine, calorie-wise.

 However, do you do this?
 Or would you be more likely to have a sausage roll as a snack accompanied by a sugary soft drink?
 Then, it would have a high number of calories for a snack.

 What are Greggs vegan sausage rolls made of?

-When deciding whether vegan sausage rolls are healthy, it’s important to consider not just the calories, but to know what Greggs vegan sausage rolls are made from.
+When deciding whether vegan sausage rolls are healthy or not, it’s important to consider not just the calories but to know what Greggs vegan sausage rolls are made from.

 Greggs vegan sausage roll ingredients:

 - 96 layers of puff pastry

 - Quorn vegan sausage made with mycoprotein